-(PHYS 221 F + PHYS 222 F + PHYS 223 F = CAN PHYS B) Prerequisite: MATH 150AF Calculus with minimum grade of "C." Recommended: Concurrent enrollment in MATH 150BF Calculus and completion of high school physics.
+(PHYS 221 F + PHYS 222 F + PHYS 223 F = CAN PHYS B) Prerequisite: MATH 150AF with a grade of "C" or better

-Three hours lecture, three hours laboratory per week.
+Corequisite: MATH 150BF and completion of high school physics Three hours lecture, three hours laboratory per week.
 Mechanics, properties of matter, fluids.
 Problems and derivations require knowledge of differential and integral calculus.
 Required of most majors in physics and engineering.
 Recommended for all majors in Physical and Life Sciences.
-(CSU) (UC Credit Limitation) (Degree credit)
+This course, PHYS 222 F, and PHYS 223 F is a three-semester sequence of lecture/laboratory courses intended for majors in Chemistry, Physics, Earth Sciences and Engineering.
+High school physics or PHYS 130 F is strongly recommended and students must complete one semester of calculus before beginning the sequence.
+(CSU) (UC Credit Limitation) (Degree credit) AA GE, CSU GE, IGETC

-PHYS 222 F General Physics (4) (CAN PHYS 12) (PHYS 221 F + PHYS 222 F + PHYS 223 F = CAN PHYS SEQ B)
+PHYS 222 F General Physics (4) (CAN PHYS 12)

-Prerequisite: PHYS 221 F General Physics with minimum grade of "C" Corequisite: MATH 150BF Calculus.
+(PHYS 221 F + PHYS 222 F + PHYS 223 F = CAN PHYS SEQ B) Prerequisite: PHYS 221 F with a grade of "C" or better Correquisite: MATH 150BE